thaddavis/hthaogcrj-practice/READMEs/pt_3.md

-PART 3 - CICD with GitHub Actions
+# PART 3 - CICD with GitHub Actions

+Let’s now automate the deployment for our application with GitHub actions…

 - Add the .github/workflows/cicd.yaml script